Customerly/Android-SDK/README.md

 .name("Gianni")                         //OPTIONALLY you can pass the user name .attributes(attributesMap)              //OPTIONALLY you can pass some custom attributes (See the *Attributes* section below for the map building)
 .company(companyMap)                    //OPTIONALLY you can pass the user company informations (See the *Companies* section below for the map building)
-.success(new Customerly.Callback() {    //OPTIONALLY you can pass a callback to be notified of the success of the task
+.successCallback(new Customerly.Callback() {    //OPTIONALLY you can pass a callback to be notified of the success of the task
               @Override
               public void callback() {
                  //Called if the task completes successfully
               }
           })
-.failure(new Customerly.Callback() {    //OPTIONALLY you can pass a callback to be notified of the failure of the task
+.failureCallback(new Customerly.Callback() {    //OPTIONALLY you can pass a callback to be notified of the failure of the task
             @Override
             public void callback() {
                //Called if the task fails